Japan Hastes New Entry System (JESTA) for 71 Visa-Free Countries

 Q4: What if my application gets rejected?

-Don.t panic if this happens.
-You can apply for a standard visa from your home country.s Japanese embassy or consulate.
-Most standard reasons for rejection are error or security alerts.
+Don’t panic if this happens.
+You can apply for a standard visa from your country of residence at the Japanese embassy or consulate in your area.
+Most standard reasons for rejection are errors or security alerts.

 Q5: Can I update my travel details after applying?

-Small changes (like an address of a hotel) are fine and can be made.
+Minor changes (like the address of a hotel) are fine and can be made.
 But if your entire travel plan is changed, it is best to reapply with the new details.

 Q6: What is the difference between JESTA and Visit Japan Web?